LaurieMarceau/Stereo-Vision/README.md

 - If you use the calibration, verify the chessboard size in the cameracalibrator.hpp file (default is 9.6) and the square size of the chessboard in the cameracalibrator.cpp (default is 2.5 cm)
 - To change the default matching method, go in depthsubstraction.cpp, by default it's the BM method.
 - If you wanna use the SGBM algorithm, you have to change de disparity parameters, because the default parameters are changed to work with the BM algorithm only.

+## Acknowledgement

+This code was not only developped for a university course but also for a master student thesis.
+You can find part of my code he refactored for OpenCV 3.1.0 [here](https://github.com/ModelCar/Collision-Avoidance).
+You can also find his full master thesis about the Development and Construction of an Autonomous Car with Low Cost Components [here](http://wwwknoll.in.tum.de/pub/Main/Hub/Developmen.pdf).